minhazfaisal/wpt-blog/README.md

 <body class="<?php body_class(); ?>">

-==Step 3: inc folder in theme root== functions.php, inc/theme_enquequ.php
+==Step 3: inc folder in theme root== functions.php, inc/theme_enqueue.php

-1. Split the codes in separate files
+1. Split the codes in separate files - inc/theme_enqueue.php
+2. Connect to functions.php

-To maintain functions.php easily create a inc folder -> theme_enqueqe.php file Put all the css js in it, connect file to functions.php using require()
+To maintain functions.php easily, create a inc folder -> theme_enqueqe.php file Put all the css js in it, connect file to functions.php using require()

 require() / require_once(): If the target file is missing, PHP triggers a fatal error and immediately stops running the script.